 Dogwood Canyon Trail Runners will find parking near the start/finish line of the race.

 What type of race day transportation is offered?

 Runners and walkers are responsible for their own transportation on race day.
 These events offer plenty of parking, so transportation should not be an issue on race morning.

 Some of our local lodging facilities in Springfield offer shuttle service; refer to our website's lodging page for more information.

-There will be water & Powerade at each of the 16 aid stations on the Marathon Weekend course, as well as at the start line and post-finish area.
-There are 12 marathon, 7 half-marathon and 1 5K aid stations.
+There will be water & Powerade at each of the sixteen aid stations on the Marathon Weekend course, as well as at the start line and post-finish area.
+There are twelve marathon, seven half-marathon, and one 5K aid stations.
 In addition to hydration, aid stations will also offer a variety of foods to benefit runners.
-Jelly Belly Sport Beans will be available at mile 8 for the half marathoners and miles 10 and 18 for full marathoners.
+Jelly Belly Sport Beans will be available at mile 8 for the half-marathoners and miles 10 and 18 for full-marathoners.

 Aid stations for Dogwood Canyon Trail Runs will be located approximately 5 miles apart.
 Water, Powerade, Jelly Belly Sport Beans, Potatoes, Peanut Butter and other healthy and energy-filled food items will be available on the course.

-Warning: Inadequate training and disregard for the importance of taking fluids have resulted in life threatening conditions, such as heat stroke both in experienced and first time runners.
-It is recommended all runners take fluids at each of our aid stations.
+Warning: Inadequate training and disregard for the importance of taking fluids have resulted in life threatening conditions such as heat stroke, both in experienced and first time runners.
+It is recommended that all runners take fluids at each of our aid stations.